People confuse the phrases writ large and at large. Here is the difference:

 Note that the definition of writ large comes from the entry on writ, which is an archaic preterite and past participle of write.
 The definition of at large comes from the entry on large.

 Ok, but what about some examples?
 I happen to know a dictionary with examples.
+Lots of examples.

 writ large